ropensci/ruODK/CONTRIBUTING.md

 This explains how to propose a change to ruODK via a pull request using Git and GitHub.

-For more general info about contributing to the tidyverse, see the [Resources](#resources) at the end of this document.
+For more general info about contributing to `ruODK`, see the [Resources](#resources) at the end of this document.

 ## Prerequisites